-Chinese movies 2018 – 2018 was characterized by many action, thriller, fantasy and animation films.
+Chinese movies 2018 – 2018 was characterized by many actions, thriller, fantasy, and animation films.
 Action films and comedies, which are always very successful in … Read more

 Lu Jin is a handsome, wealthy hotel executive whose drive for perfection is matched only by his taste for fine cuisine.
 When he checks into the Rosebud, he’s dissatisfied with everything he sees and is ready to take action… until flamboyant female sous chef Gu Shengnan creates the perfectionist what may be a perfect meal.
 Now, these bitter rivals find themselves brought together in the kitchen in this light-hearted romantic comedy, infused with fun and … Read more